calmiluo/AddGitPy/README.md

 the repo of calmiluo will updated.

-if more files need, add as work directly on master branch in calmiluo's repo, no pull requestes appear, it 's only on one branch of master
+if more files need, add as work directly on master branch in calmiluo's repo, no pull requestes appear, it 's only on one branch of master.

+if not more files need, go to another user, the member will fork and clone, then modify files.

+the current local AddGitPy will be saved, but another secondary folder will use to allow member clone repo, (the name is the same, so must in different folder). the upstream in ./AddGitpy/ the member's folked origin in

+./Members_LUO/AddGitPy/
+./Members_CQ/AddGitPy/